barty32/program-launcher/README.md

 Let's continue by adding a program entry (or button).
 Later you will be able to open a program using this entry (it works very similarly to shortcuts).

-Now you have multiple ways how to add a program entry:
+You have multiple ways how to add a program entry:
 1. On the 'Button' menu, clicking 'Add new...'
 2. Right-clicking anywhere in window's area and selecting 'Add Button...'
 3. Using Ctrl+N shortcut
 4. Manually editing configuration file (advanced, @see Editing .ini file)

+In the following dialog there are many options, but most of them are auto-filled

 - Display name: this name is displayed under icon
 - Path to file: specifies path to the executable (you should use the 'Browse' button)

-- Path to 64-bit version of the program: if the target program also has its 64-bit version, then tick the checkbox and specify path to 64-bit executable in the text box
+- Path to 64-bit version of the program: if the target program has also its 64-bit version, then tick the checkbox and specify path to 64-bit executable in the text box
-- Path to icon:
+- Path to icon: in most cases same as 'Path to file', here you can change it to any icon
 - Absolute path: You should enable this if the target program is on different drive than Program Launcher (for example 'D:\Utils\Program Launcher\ProgramLauncher.exe' and 'C:\Program Files\HxD\HxD.exe')
 - Add to category: here select in which category the new entry should be added
-- Run as Administrator: run the target program as Admin
+- Run as Administrator: run the target program with elevated privileges
+- Icon preview: if path specified in 'Path to icon' is valid, then an icon preview is shown

-**Tip:** If you use the 'Browse' button to find the program's executable, other fields of this dialog will be auto-filled when possible
+**Tip:** If you use the 'Browse' button to find the program's executable, corresponding fields of this dialog will be auto-filled when possible

 # Options